Perhaps you only venture a few miles through the wooded reserve near your home?

 Hiking shoes are gaining notoriety across the outdoor industry as appealing alternatives to the clunky hiking boots of days past.

-Here is our guide to the best hiking shoes for women, whether you prefer short romps through the woods or long ventures into the wilderness.
+Here is our guide to the best hiking shoes for beginners with options for women and men, whether you prefer short romps through the woods or long ventures into the wilderness.

 Best for Traction and Stability – Salomon Women’s Ultra Mid 3 GTX